Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

 This guide demonstrates two kinds of ssl proxy connection:

 - Loopback connection on one DUT
-- RDMA ethernet connection between DUT and client/server
+- RDMA ethernet connection between DUT and client/server nodes

 *******************
 Loopback Connection